 Barcaccia Fountain

-History of the Barcaccia Fountain
+The history of the Barkaccia Fountain

 In 1598, a flood occurred in Rome, due to the fact that the water level in the Tiber River rose by more than 20 meters.
 As a result, the entire historical part of medieval Rome was flooded.
-Many buildings received considerable damage as a result of the impact of the water element.
+Many buildings suffered considerable damage as a result of the impact of the water element.

 Description